 Make a fairy wind-catcher – 31st August

-Floristry Workshop with Freddie’s Flowers – 14th and 28th August
+Floristry Workshop with Freddie’s Flowers – 28th August

 The Nightshade Fairy (From Flower Fairies of the Summer, 1925) © The Estate of Cicely Mary Barker